GeorgiaKt/LabControl/README.md

 - Connected to the lab’s LAN network
 - Location permission granted (as required by Android)
 - Location services enabled
+- Lab Control Server running on PCs within the same network

 ## Configuration
 To adapt the application for your own network and devices, you need to: